Depop is an online marketplace as well as a social media platform that allows users to buy and sell clothes.

 Depop is an online marketplace where people can buy and sell clothes.
 Customers can shop on Depop using the platform’s website as well as by downloading its mobile apps (available on Android and iOS devices).

-Users can furthermore engage with each other within the app.
-Depop has developed an Instagram-like feed that allows users to like and share content or follow other users.
+Users can engage with each other within the app.
+Depop has developed an Instagram-like feed that allows them to like and share content or follow other users.

 Furthermore, Depop also operates two physical retail locations.
 The stores are located in New York and Los Angeles.